testit-tms/api-client-python/docs/ProjectWorkItemsApi.md

 Get project work items

-<br>Use case  <br>User sets project internal or global identifier  <br>[Optional] User sets isDeleted field value  <br>User runs method execution  <br>System search project  <br>[Optional] If User sets isDeleted field value as true, System search all deleted workitems related to project  <br>[Optional] If User sets isDeleted field value as false, System search all workitems related to project which are not deleted  <br>If User did not set isDeleted field value, System search all  workitems related to project  <br>System returns array of found workitems (listed in response model)
+ Use case   User sets project internal or global identifier   [Optional] User sets isDeleted field value   User runs method execution   System search project   [Optional] If User sets isDeleted field value as true, System search all deleted workitems related to project   [Optional] If User sets isDeleted field value as false, System search all workitems related to project which are not deleted   If User did not set isDeleted field value, System search all  workitems related to project   System returns array of found workitems (listed in response model)

 ### Example